Key takeaways

 Medications

 There is no medication that can permanently make your penis bigger.
 That said, if your primary concern is your erectile function rather than a specific size, talk to a healthcare provider about medication options.
-Some ED medication options available through Ro if deemed medically appropriate for you include:

 Viagra, which is the branded version of sildenafil (also available as a generic prescription)

-Ro Sparks, a dissolvable tablet that contains sildenafil and tadalafil, the active ingredients in Viagra and Cialis
+Ro Sparks*, a fast-acting dissolvable tablet that contains sildenafil and tadalafil, the active ingredients in Viagra and Cialis

 Bottom line: penis enlargement pills

 Penis enlargement pills will not make your penis bigger, despite what the marketing says.
-There is no medication—prescription or over-the-counter—that can permanently increase the size of your penis.
+There is no medication — prescription or over-the-counter — that can permanently increase the size of your penis.

 Frequently asked questions (FAQs)